WPRDC/ckanext-wprdctheme/README.md

     pytest --ckan-ini=test.ini

-## Releasing a new version of ckanext-wprdc_theme
+## Releasing a new version of ckanext-wprdctheme

-If ckanext-wprdc_theme should be available on PyPI you can follow these steps to publish a new version:
+If ckanext-wprdctheme should be available on PyPI you can follow these steps to publish a new version:

 1. Update the version number in the `setup.py` file.
    See [PEP 440](http://legacy.python.org/dev/peps/pep-0440/#public-version-identifiers) for how to choose version